These 20 photos will make you want to visit Slovakia now!

 Liptov is one of the most beautiful regions in Slovakia.
 It's beautiful green meadow and rising peaks make it one of the most visited places during winter and summer.

 Bratislava is the capital of Slovakia.
 The Danube River flows through the city and hiking, cycling and other nature trails are just a short distance away from the capital.

 Both the High and Low Tatra help make Slovakia the beautiful country that it is.
 Many visitors prefer the Low Tatra because of its pristine forests, hiking trails, breathtaking views, waterfalls and flora and fauna.

-Beaches Resorts - A little bit of the Caribbean for everyone ⬇
+Sandals Luxury Caribbean Resorts - A little bit of the Caribbean for everyone ⬇

 Trenčín is another one of the beautiful Slovak cities.
 It is located in western Slovakia and is known for its famous landmark, the Trenčín Castle, as well as other other cultural sights, festivals and tourist attractions.

 According to tourists and nature lovers, Krivan is one of the most beautiful peaks in Slovakia and is also among the favorite mountains in the western part of the High Tatras for hikers.

 Kosice, the second largest city in Slovakia, has the biggest historical center among all cities.
 The well-preserved buildings including the 14th century Gothic St. Elisabeth Cathedral, forms part of the city center with most of the main attraction located in or around the Main Street/Hlavná ulica.

 Presov has many attractions for visitors including churches and castles and other monuments.
 It is the third largest city in Slovakia after Bratislava and Košice.